cdelorme/jquery_slideshow_plugin/README.md

 ### Missing / Planned Features:

-An optional loop parameter with a default of true to override the system so that the slideshow stops at the end.

-Missing transition override per named slideshow, currently only accepts global override.
-This may or may not be implemented, depends on necessity.

-Cue system to accept a line of waiting-transitions of loaded slideshows by name for more complex animation implementations.
+Major Updates coming:

+- Implementation of callbacks for complete & ready
+- Advance auto-loader to global storage and image pool with load events
+	- Allow progress tracking via load events
+	- Use local counter to check complete
+	- Store image full path strings in namespace statically
+- Separation of transition and add-images logic for future canvas implementation
+- Separate timer as single namespace interval for all instances
+	- Use GCD Calc for timing
+	- Allow callbacks to be added

+Not yet sure where to place the logic to override the trans value per set of named slides.
+This might become something that can be placed per-slide like the delay.

+A cue system to accept actions in-order might be somewhat difficult to implement.
+Logic to turn the addEventOnComplete to access a stack of arrays and not just an array might be confusing for general use, so still mulling over the options.

-Mobile controls and interfacing.
+Mobile controls and orientation are not yet implemented.

-Image size controls, ideally these should be controlled through CSS but this may be added as a feature if I need it at some point or upon request.
+While image sizes should ideally be controlled via css, with the upcoming Canvas implementation the option to control image size via JavaScript may be added.